xyzmoney-tournaments/tournament-tr/README.md

 ### `constructor`

 **Main purpose:**

-* initializes the contract constants
+* initializes some variables of the contract

 **Input parameters:**
 * minimum number of players;
-* amount of the entrance fee;
+* amount of the buy-in;
 * share of the winner;
 * the registration deadline.

-**The fuction does:**
+**The function does:**

-* stores the address of the constructor's caller into `organizer`;
+* stores the address of the contract creator into `organizer`;
 * stores the four input parameters into the same-name variables;
 * calls `onCreation` event.

 ### `enter`

 **Main purpose:**

-* accepts entrance fees from the persons wishing to enter (re-enter) into the tournament.
+* accepts buy-ins from the persons wishing to enter (re-enter) into the tournament.

 **Input parameter:**
 * entrance code provided from the organizer or from an agent.

 **Requirements:**
 * current status of the tournament must be *NotTerminated*;
 * one can enter only while the registration deadline not passed;
-* the entering person's address should not be in the list of players (i.e. either this person enters for the first time or he or she should unregister before this entering);
+* the entering person's address must not be in the list of players (i.e. either this person enters for the first time or he or she should unregister before this entering);
-* the deposit amount should be strictly equal to the entrance fee;
+* the deposit amount must be strictly equal to the buy-in amount;
-* the entrance code should be a 16-digit number;
+* the entrance code must be a 16-digit number;
-* the entrance code should be unique among entrance codes of players.
+* the entrance code must be unique among entrance codes of players.

-**The fuction does:**
+**The function does:**
 * calculates new value of the participant's entrances counter by formula:

     _entranceCounter = 10 - _entranceCounter